PLEASE SCROLL DOWN TO THE BOTTOM OF DESCRIPTION TO VIEW ALL

 return, buyer pays all shipping so please ask questions BEFORE you bid.

-I am a licensed firearms dealer and have over 7000
+I am a licensed firearms dealer, have over 8000

 In the event that the auction site goes down within 12 hours of the end of the